upkie/parts/README.md

 Instructions and resource files to build the [Upkie](https://hackaday.io/project/185729-upkie-wheeled-biped-robot) wheeled biped.

+## 1) Order parts

+Order parts listed in the [bill of materials](BOM.md).
+It is better to do this first as shipping will take some time.

-## 1) 3D printing
+## 2) 3D printing

-3D printing project (3MF) files were configured using [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer).
-They should work with other slicers, but your mileage may vary.
+Parts are printed in PETG with a 0.2 mm layer height.
+3D printing project (3MF) files include all configuration details (speed, infill, layer height, ...) used to print them with a [Prusa i3 MK3S+](https://www.prusa3d.com/product/original-prusa-i3-mk3s-kit-3/).
+Printing should work out with other printers too.

+Infill varies from 15% to 30%, but most of these values are guesstimates that don't come from observing parts breaking after robot falls.
+The only exception to this is the wheel hub, where there is an explicit infill modifier on the hex coupler connector.

 ### 1.1) Torso